bingemer/InwxBundle/README.md

 The Result is 1:1 from the original Domrobot class documented here:
 [API DOC](https://www.inwx.de/en/help/apidoc)

-In case of my createRecord() function, the id is contained in the $result.
+In case of my createRecord() function, the "inwx_id" is contained in the $result.

 The original Domrobot class can be found here:
 [Inwx Domrobot Class](https://github.com/inwx/php-client)